-Attorneys and law firms are always looking for new ways to advertise themselves to their clients.
-Attorney advertising is subject to regulation by the bar rules in the state.
-The Massachusetts Bar set forth rules to provide professional conduct and ethical guidelines that all Massachusetts attorneys must follow when engaging in various forms of advertising.
+Attorneys and law firms are always looking for new ways to advertise themselves to their potential clients.
+Attorney advertising is subject to regulation by the bar rules which sets forth the rules that all Massachusetts attorneys must follow when engaging in various forms of advertising.

 Massachusetts Bar Association - Visit the Massachusetts Bar Association's website for helpful information and resources regarding the bar rules in Massachusetts.
 The Massachusetts Bar Association can be contacted at: